-Seeds collected for a seed bank in France Recycling plastic to produce beds for disaster survivors amrita institutions Amrita University, one of the fastest-growing universities in India with 16 schools across five satellite-linked campuses working in partnership with 30+ leading universities 47 primary schools throughout India Amritapuri Ashram and branch centres throughout India and worldwide
+Seeds collected for a seed bank in France

-Amrita University at Coimbatore Amrita Vishwa Vidyapeetham Amrita University With headquarters at Coimbatore and campuses at Amritapuri, Kochi, Bengaluru and Mysore, Amrita Vishwa Vidyapeetham (Amrita University), managed by the Mata Amritanandamayi Math, has emerged as one of the fastest growing institutions of higher learning in India.
-Amma serves as Chancellor of the university. (www.amrita.edu) The university offers 150+ undergraduate, postgraduate and doctoral programs in engineering, business, medicine, dentistry, pharmacy, nursing, journalism, biotechnology, information technology, arts and sciences, health sciences, education, microbiology, hospital management, communication, social work, visual media studies and ayurveda.
-Based on evaluation of all campuses and programs by a peer review committee, the university has been accredited by the National Assessment and Accreditation Council (NAAC) with the highest grade of 'A'.
-Amrita began as a School of Engineering in 1994 in Ettimadai, a small village in Tamil Nadu, with only 120 students and 13 faculty members.
-Today, Amrita has a student population of over 16,000 and faculty strength of 2,000, including over 300 faculty members with Ph.D./ DM qualifications.
-The university's faculty-student ratio of 1:8 is one of the best among all institutions of higher learning in India.
-In 2003, Amrita became the youngest group of higher educational institutions in India to be conferred with "University" status under Section 3 of UGC Act of 1956 by the Government of India.
-International Alliances with USA, Europe and Asia 30 leading universities worldwide, including the UC Schools in California, Stanford, USC, MIT, University of New Mexico, the UT Schools in Texas, SUNY Buffalo, Carnegie Mellon, University of Michigan, NYU, University of Maryland, Mayo, EPFL in Switzerland, VU in Amsterdam, TU Munich, Roma Tre, ETH Zurich and the University of Tokyo are working together with Amrita University to enhance higher education and research in India.
+Amrita University, one of the fastest-growing universities in India with 16 schools across five satellite-linked campuses working in partnership with 30+ leading universities worldwide 57 primary and secondary schools throughout India with more than 100,000 students across all institutions Amritapuri Ashram and branch centres throughout India and worldwide Amrita Vishwa Vidyapeetham - Amrita University Under the enlightened leadership of Chancellor Amma, Amrita Vishwa Vidyapeetham (Amrita University) has emerged as one of the fastest-growing institutions of higher learning in India.
+Headquartered at Coimbatore, the university also has campuses at Amritapuri, Kochi, Bengaluru and Mysore. (www.amrita.edu) With a focus on inculcating values such as compassion, kindness, and service to those in need, the university offers 150+ undergraduate, postgraduate and doctoral programs in Engineering, Business, Medicine, Dentistry, Pharmacy, Nursing, Journalism, Biotechnology, Information Technology, Arts and Sciences, Health Sciences, Education, Microbiology, Hospital Management, Communication, Social Work, Nanosciences and Ayurveda.
+Based on evaluation of all campuses and programs by a peer review committee, the university has been accredited by the National Assessment and Accreditation Council (NAAC) with an 'A' grade.
+Amrita has a student population of over 17,000 and faculty strength of 2,000, including over 300 faculty members with PhD/DM qualifications.
+The university also has 25 research centers and 300 projects that have yielded more than 2,500 journal publications, 300 awards, 125 books, 250 book chapters, and 50 patent filings in recent years.
+Research at Amrita is focused on societal benefit.
+Professors are encouraged to come out of the lab to deploy their research and make a difference in the lives of those less fortunate.
+The preeminence of the schools of engineering, medicine, biotechnology, nanotechnology, management and sciences has brought an inter-disciplinary flair into all of Amrita's research projects.
+The Amrita Center for International Programs actively promotes student exchange programs with universities across the world.
+Through the semester exchange program, Amrita aims to provide students with a meaningful overseas experience, incorporating study, which counts toward their degree.
+International Alliances with USA, Europe and Asia More than 30 leading universities worldwide, including the UC Schools in California, Stanford, USC, MIT, University of New Mexico, the UT Schools in Texas, SUNY Buffalo, Carnegie Mellon, University of Michigan, NYU, University of Maryland, Mayo, EPFL in Switzerland, VU in Amsterdam, TU Munich, Roma Tre, ETH Zurich and the University of Tokyo are working together with Amrita University to enhance higher education and research in India.
 Industry partners include Infosys, IBM, Phillips, NSN, Bosch, National Instruments, Qualcomm, HP, ISRO, and TCS.
 Amrita University is also a partner in the Erasmus Mundus exchange program between nine European and seven Asian universities.